On this page

 Anthrax can be controlled with antibiotics.
 To be effective, treatment should start early after exposure.
 If left untreated or if treatment starts too late, anthrax can be fatal.

 Human anthrax is unusual in North American.
-The last reported case of anthrax in Canada was in 1990 and it was a skin case.
-Anthrax can be an occupational hazard of workers who process hides, hair, bone and bone products and wool.
-Animal breeders, slaughterhouse workers, trappers and hunters, fur industry workers, tanning and leather industry workers, veterinarians, wildlife, agricultural, and laboratory workers who handle infected animals can also be at risk for the infection.
+The centre for Disease Control in British Columbia reports that a case in BC was seen in 2001, and 2 people were infected in 2006 in Saskatchewan (during an outbreak among animals (mainly cattle)).
+All these poeple developed skin infections and recovered.
+Human cases of digestive and lung anthrax have never been reported in Canada.
+Anthrax can be an occupational hazard for workers who process hides, hair, bone and bone products and wool.
+Animal breeders, slaughterhouse workers, trappers and hunters, fur industry workers, tanning and leather industry workers, veterinarians, or wildlife, agricultural, and laboratory workers who handle infected animals or animal products can also be at risk for the infection.